 Note that most of the time, a misfitted regression model can be detected and partially corrected for.
-From Equation (3), we expect the constant term p_2 to be negative (cradled pixels have higher intensity than non-cradled ones) and that the multiplicative term p_1 is within a reasonable range.
-Based on experimental evaluation, we found that the correct values for p_1 lie within the range of 0.9 - 1.2.
-When this is not the case we are confident that (p_1, p_2) were wrongly fitted and we revert to a more simple additive model of the form where p, similarly to the multiplicative model, is derived from the cradled/non-cradled sample pairs.
-While there is usually a sufficient number of sample pairs to accurately estimate the regression parameters for horizontal and vertical segments, the cross section segments are much more challenging due to the varying thickness of the wood and the low number of non-cradled samples in those particular areas.
-Hence, cross section segments are not fitted with their own local model, but instead, their correction is interpolated from neighboring horizontal/vertical segments, which will be explained in more detail later on in this section.
+From Equation (3), we expect the constant term $p_2$ to be negative (cradled pixels have higher intensity than non-cradled ones) and that the multiplicative term $p_1$ is within a reasonable range.
+Based on experimental evaluation, we found that the correct values for $p_1$ lie within the range of 0.9 - 1.2.
+When this is not the case we are confident that $(p_1, p_2)$ were wrongly fitted and we revert to a more simple additive model of the form where p, similarly to the multiplicative model, is derived from the cradled/non-cradled sample pairs.